WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 We've spent years building a good search engine ranking for our WordPress website.
 It seemed a shame to have to start again with the knowledge base.

-Incorporating a knowledge base into your WordPress website gives you the best of both worlds:
+Incorporating a knowledge base into your WordPress site gives you the best of both worlds:

-- Your main website benefits from the huge amount of SEO-friendly content in your documentation and knowledge base.
+- Your main WordPress site benefits from the huge amount of SEO-friendly content in your documentation and knowledge base.
+This can potentially improve Google search results.

 - The WordPress knowledge base articles benefit from the wider authority of your main domain name, so they're more likely to get good rankings.